-The 2020 Index release retains the overall conceptual framework and structure developed for the original 2013 Index release by a broad collection of preparedness stakeholders.
+The 2021 Index release retains the overall conceptual framework and structure developed for the original 2013 Index release by a broad collection of preparedness stakeholders.
 However, some changes to the subdomain structure were implemented for the 2019 Index release, as described below.
 The Index conceptual framework includes a set of six domains of health security activity that research and experience have shown to be important in protecting people from the health consequences of disasters and other large-scale hazards and emergencies:

-- 1. Health security surveillance: actions to monitor and detect health threats, and to identify where hazards start and spread so that they can be contained rapidly; - 2.
-Community planning and engagement: actions to develop and maintain supportive relationships among government agencies, community organizations, and individual households; and to develop shared plans for responding to disasters and emergencies; - 3.
-Information and incident management: actions to deploy people, supplies, money and information to the locations where they are most effective in protecting health and safety; - 4.
-Healthcare delivery: actions to ensure access to high-quality medical services across the continuum of care during and after disasters and emergencies; - 5.
+- 1. Health security surveillance: actions to monitor and detect health threats, and identify where hazards start and spread so that they can be contained rapidly; - 2.
+Community planning and engagement: actions to develop and maintain supportive relationships among government agencies, community organizations, and individual households; and develop shared plans for responding to disasters and emergencies; - 3.
+Information and incident management: actions to deploy people, supplies, money, and information to the locations where they are most effective in protecting health and safety; - 4.
+Health Care delivery: actions to ensure access to high-quality medical services across the continuum of care during and after disasters and emergencies; - 5.
 Countermeasure management: actions to store and deploy medical and pharmaceutical products that prevent and treat the effects of hazardous substances and infectious diseases, including vaccines, prescription drugs, masks, gloves, and medical equipment; and - 6.
-Environmental and occupational health: actions to maintain the security and safety of water and food supplies, to test for hazards and contaminants in the environment, and to protect workers and emergency responders from health hazards while on the job.
+Environmental and occupational health: actions to maintain the security and safety of water and food supplies, test for hazards and contaminants in the environment, and protect workers and emergency responders from health hazards while on the job.

 Each of these domains is further divided into a set of subdomains that reflect more specific areas of practice and policy.
 Finally, each subdomain contains individual measures that reflect specific preparedness capabilities.
-A total of 19 subdomains are operational in the 2020 Index release and each contains at least two, but in most cases multiple, related measures.
-Each measure is defined and constructed for a state and year, and standardized to a common scale using a methodology described below.
-Drawing from over 60 data sources, the 2020 Index release includes measure data for the 50 states as well as the District of Columbia for the years 2013 through 2019.
+A total of 19 subdomains are operational in the 2021 Index release and each contains at least two, but in most cases multiple, related measures.
+Each measure is defined and constructed for a state and year and standardized to a common scale using a methodology described below.
+Drawing from more than 60 data sources, the 2021 Index release includes measure data for the 50 states as well as the District of Columbia for the years 2012 through 2021.

-4 Methodology for the 2017 National Health Security Preparedness Index.
+&lt;sup>4 Methodology for the 2017 National Health Security Preparedness Index.

-^{4 | 2020} Release, National Health Security Preparedness Index
+4 | 2021 Release, National Health Security Preparedness Index

-There are no changes in the 2020 (or 2019) Index structure.
+There are no changes in the Index structure from 2019 to 2021.
 However, the 2018 Index release subdomain structure was changed from the 2017 release in three domains: Incident & Information Management, Countermeasure Management, and Environmental & Occupational Health.
-This resulted in two subdomains in the Incident & information Management Domain instead of three: Incident Management and Information Management.
+This resulted in two subdomains in the Incident & Information Management Domain instead of three: Incident Management and Information Management.
 With the removal of the Non-Pharmaceutical Intervention Subdomain, the Countermeasure Management Domain was left with two subdomains instead of three.
-And, the Environmental & Occupational Health Domain has four subdomains with the addition of two new subdomains: Physical Environment and Infrastructure Workforce Resiliency.
-With the consolidation, removal, and addition of these subdomains, the 2018 Index had a total of 19 subdomains within the six domains (see Figure 1)-which is unchanged with the 2020 (and 2019) Index releases.
+And the Environmental & Occupational Health Domain has four subdomains with the addition of two new subdomains: Physical Environment and Infrastructure Workforce Resiliency.
+With the consolidation, removal, and addition of these subdomains, the 2018 Index had a total of 19 subdomains within the six domains (see Figure 1)-which is unchanged with the 2021 (as well as 2019 and 2020) Index releases.

-Figure 1: 2020 Index Release Domains and Subdomains
+Figure 1: 2021 Index Release Domains and Subdomains